Satisfaction is not absolute: Satisfacton is not absolute

 \item agree on the structure $\<H_{\omega_2},{\in}>^{M_1}=\<H_{\omega_2},{\in}>^{M_2}$, but which disagree on truth in this structure.

 \item have a transitive rank-initial segment $\<V_\delta,{\in}>^{M_1}=\<V_\delta,{\in}>^{M_2}$ in common, but which disagree on truth in this structure.

 \end{enumerate} \end{corollary}

 \begin{proof} What we mean by ``respectively'' is that each case may be exhibited separately, using different pairs of extensions $M_1$ and $M_2$.
-Each statement in the theorem is an immediate consequences of corollary \ref{Corollary.SameModelNDifferentTruths} or of theorem \ref{Theorem.SameModelNDifferentS}.
-Thanks to Roman Kossak for pointing out statement (1), which follows from theorem \ref{Theorem.SameModelNDifferentS} because multiplication is not definable in Presburger arithmetic $\<\N,+,\lt>$, as the latter is a decidable theory.
-For statement (2), we apply corollary \ref{Corollary.SameModelNDifferentTruths} to the structure $\mathcal{N}=\<\N,{+},{\cdot},0,1,{\lt}>^M$.
-For statement (3), one should clarify exactly what is meant by `projective truth,' since it can be viewed variously as the full second-order theory of the standard model of arithmetic, using $P(\N)^M$, or as the theory of the ordered real field $\<\R,\Z,{+},{\cdot},0,1,{\lt}>$ with a predicate for the integers, or as the theory of the set-theoretic structure $\<V_{\omega+1},{\in}>$, or of the structure of hereditarily countable sets $\HC=\<\HC,{\in}>$.
-Nevertheless, these models are all interpretable in each other, and one can view projective truth as the satisfaction relation for any of them; and in each case, we make the conclusion of statement (3) by using that structure in corollary \ref{Corollary.SameModelNDifferentTruths}.
-Notice that one can similarly view arithmetic truth as residing in the structure of hereditarily finite sets $\<\HF,{\in}>$, which is mutually interpretable with the standard model of arithmetic via the Ackermann encoding, and in this case, statements (2), (3) and (4) can be seen as a progression, concerning the structures $H_\omega$, $H_{\omega_1}$ and $H_{\omega_2}$, a progression which continues, of course, to higher orders in set theory.
-Statement (5) is similarly an immediate consequence of corollary \ref{Corollary.SameModelNDifferentTruths}, using the structure $\mathcal{N}=\<V_\delta,{\in}>^M$. \end{proof}
+Each statement in the theorem is an immediate consequence of corollary \ref{Corollary.SameModelNDifferentTruths} or of theorem \ref{Theorem.SameModelNDifferentS}.
+Thanks to Roman Kossak for pointing out statement (2), which follows from theorem \ref{Theorem.SameModelNDifferentS} because multiplication is not definable in Presburger arithmetic $\<\N,+,\lt>$, as the latter is a decidable theory.
+Statement (1) is proved similarly, since the set of primes and the powers of two are not definable in $\<\N,S,\lt>$, since any nonstandard model of this structure consists of infinitely many $\Z$ chains above the standard part, and these admit numerous automorphisms by translation.
+By picking a suitable translation, we may move a power of two to an odd prime, and apply the argument in the proof of theorem \ref{Theorem.SameNDifferentTruths}.
+For statement (3), we apply corollary \ref{Corollary.SameModelNDifferentTruths} to the structure $\mathcal{N}=\<\N,{+},{\cdot},0,1,{\lt}>^M$.
+For statement (4), one should clarify exactly what is meant by `projective truth,' since it can be viewed variously as the full second-order theory of the standard model of arithmetic, using $P(\N)^M$, or as the theory of the ordered real field $\<\R,\Z,{+},{\cdot},0,1,{\lt}>$ with a predicate for the integers, or as the theory of the set-theoretic structure $\<V_{\omega+1},{\in}>$, or of the structure of hereditarily countable sets $\HC=\<\HC,{\in}>$.
+Nevertheless, these models are all bi-interpretable with each other, and one can view projective truth as the satisfaction relation for any of them; in each case, we can make the conclusion of statement (4) by using that structure in corollary \ref{Corollary.SameModelNDifferentTruths}.
+Notice that one can similarly view arithmetic truth as residing in the structure of hereditarily finite sets $\<\HF,{\in}>$, which is mutually interpretable with the standard model of arithmetic via the Ackermann encoding, and in this case, statements (3), (4) and (5) can be seen as a progression, concerning the structures $H_\omega$, $H_{\omega_1}$ and $H_{\omega_2}$, a progression which continues, of course, to higher orders in set theory.
+Statement (6) is similarly an immediate consequence of corollary \ref{Corollary.SameModelNDifferentTruths}, using the structure $\mathcal{N}=\<V_\delta,{\in}>^M$. \end{proof}